Most gardeners would not want to deprive their plants of moisture and well-draining soil.

 10. Spider Plant

-This is yet another popular indoor plant that is best known for its super-fast growth rate.
-Spider plants are characterized by their long fronds and they are also quite simple to maintain.
-So, if you are one of those newbies who struggle to keep their plant alive, the Spide Plant might just be your top option.
+This is a popular indoor plant best known for its super-fast growth rate.
+Spider plants are characterized by their long fronds and are simple to maintain.
+So, if you are one of those newbies who struggle to keep their plants alive, the Spider Plant might be your top option.

-Spider plants originate from the tropical parts of Africa where they are grown both as outdoor and indoor plants.
-You can also start growing it in the water when it is still at a fairly young stage.
-In case you are indeed growing the plant in water, make sure the water is fluoride-free as it might affect the color of the plant’s leaves.
+They originate from the tropical parts of Africa, where they are grown as outdoor and indoor plants.
+You can also start growing it in the water when it is still at a fairly early stage.
+If you are indeed growing the plant in water, make sure the water is fluoride-free, as it might affect the color of the plant’s leaves.

 11. Rough Horsetail

 While this plant might appear like a tiny striped bamboo, Rough Horsetail is but a form of fern.
-This hardy little plant is known to thrive in boggy areas when kept in the wild.
+This hardy little plant thrives in boggy areas when kept in the wild.
 It also grows quite well when you keep it in a container filled with water.
-The drainage requirements are almost minimal to none and caring for this plant is equally simple.
+The drainage requirements are almost minimal, and caring for this plant is equally simple.

-After sourcing the pineapple, proceed to remove the crown.
-For the uninitiated, this is the greenish part featuring the clump of leaves for the uninitiated.
+- Proceed to remove the crown.
+This is the greenish part featuring the clump of leaves for the uninitiated.
 To remove it, hold the body of the pineapple with a firm grasp and start twisting the leaves individually.
-In case this does not work, simply whip out the upper part of the pineapple while also pulling the leaves in the same direction.
+If this does not work, whip out the pineapple’s upper part while pulling the leaves in the same direction.

-Once you’re done removing the head, start trimming the leaves individually.
-Next, keep these leaves in an open container over the next five to seven days.
+- Keep these leaves in an open container for five to seven days.
 Make sure the leaves are kept upside down, allowing the ends to be perfectly hardened.

-After this stage, start adding a couple of toothpicks to the pineapple’s crown.
+- Add a couple of toothpicks to the pineapple’s crown.
 This will enable it to stay in a proper position in the bowl or glass of water you put it in.
-Keep the bowl in direct sunlight over the next few days and you will soon find the roots growing after 7 to 10 days.
+Keep the bowl in direct sunlight over the next few days; you will soon find the roots growing after 7 to 10 days.
 Your plant is now good to go.

-Well, now that you have a clear idea about the plants that do not need drainage holes, wait for no further and plant them in your indoor or outdoor garden right away!
-Most of our listed plants are extremely easy to maintain and if you follow our planting and care guide, setting them up will be a breeze!
+Now that you have a clear idea about the plants that do not need drainage holes wait no further and plant them in your indoor or outdoor garden right away!
+Most of our listed plants are extremely easy to maintain, and if you follow our planting and care guide, setting them up will be a breeze!